 But alcohol abuse disorder (alcoholism) can look different for different people.
 If you’re asking yourself, “Am I an alcoholic?” it may be worth investigating your symptoms.
 When it’s time to seek treatment and support for your recovery, you can turn to the team at Rosecrance.

 There’s no hard-and-fast rule to determine whether or not someone is an alcoholic.
 Someone who is “functional” or “high-functioning” can still be an alcoholic.
 They may be successful at work, maintain social relationships, and care for their families.

 While some people with alcohol use disorder will get a DUI or find themselves without a home or in trouble with the law, others will appear to be functioning as usual.

 While 56% of U.S. adults recently reported drinking within the past month (NIH), for most people, this isn’t a problem.
 Whether or not casual or social drinking develops into alcoholism depends on a number of factors, including genetics.

 Casual drinking means an individual only drinks occasionally.
 They feel under control while drinking and can do so responsibly.
 Problem drinking refers to more frequent alcohol use, often with unintended results or consequences—but the individual can quit when necessary.

-Those with alcohol use disorder (alcoholics) are often unable to stop themselves and may experience a number of problems or consequences from drinking.
-They typically need support to get and stay sober.
+Those with alcohol abuse disorder (alcoholics & alcoholism) are often unable to stop themselves from drinking alcohol — and may experience a number of problems or consequences from drinking.
+They typically need support (even treatment by way of alcohol rehabs and the program of AA) to get and stay sober.

 Warning signs you may be an alcoholic